Modelling two-dimensional droplet rebound off deep fluid baths: Mathematical model

 where

 are viscous damping and frequency terms, respectively.
-We note that these correspond to the values in \cite{aalilija2020analytical} using the energy method of \cite{lamb1924hydrodynamics}, but were obtained directly from the quasi-potential approximation.
-The surface tangential velocity which appears in the lubrication equation (\ref{eq: thin film}) can be recovered by the leading order expression
+We note that these correspond to the values in Aalilija \textit{et al}\cite{aalilija2020analytical} using the energy method of Lamb\cite{lamb1924hydrodynamics}, but were obtained directly from the quasi-potential approximation.
+The surface tangential velocity which appears in the lubrication equation (\ref{eq: thin film}) can be recovered by the leading order

 We have now closed the system of equations which describe fully the lubrication-mediated behaviour of a droplet rebounding off a deep liquid bath.
 Each of the three regions of fluid have been prescribed a governing set of equations, which are all coupled together through the presence of the pressure function $P(x,t)$.
-We will now present a numerical implementation of the system in section \ref{sect:Numerics}.
+We will now present a numerical implementation of the system in Section \ref{sect:Numerics}.

-\section{Numerical Methods}
+\section{Numerical methods}

-In the previous section we introduced the equations that govern each of the three fluid regions and how they fit within a full lubrication-mediated quasi-potential fluid model.
+In the previous section we introduced the equations that govern each of the three fluid regions and how they fit within a full lubrication-mediated (LM) quasi-potential fluid model.
 We shall now introduce the numerical methods used to evolve this system during this section.
-We will also describe a high resolution DNS method for the full system, which can be used as a benchmark for the various approximations in our system.
+We will also describe a high-accuracy direct numerical simulation (DNS) implementation for the full multi-fluid system, which can be used as a benchmark for the various approximations in our proposed methodology.
+Fully open-source codebases for the LM and DNS approaches presented in this section, as well as for the LM extension to Faraday systems detailed in Section~\ref{sect:Faraday}, can be found in the dedicated GitHub repository: \href{https://github.com/rcsc-group/BouncingDropletsLiquid2D}{https://github.com/rcsc-group/BouncingDropletsLiquid2D} \cite{openaccesscode}.

-\subsection{Solving the Lubrication-mediated quasi-potential model}
+\subsection{Solving the lubrication-mediated quasi-potential model}

 The wave dynamics of the bath requires the solution of Laplace's equation in the lower half plane in order to compute the vertical fluid velocity $\partial_z \phi(x,z,t)|_{z=0}$, given $\phi(x,0,t)$, for the advection of the free surface.
 This is the simplest example of the use of Dirichlet-to-Neumann maps, and can be expressed succinctly in the Fourier domain.
 Defining $\Phi(x,t) = \phi(x,0, t)$, and denoting its Fourier transform as $\hat{\Phi}(k,t) = \mathcal{F}\{\Phi(x,t)\},$ the solution to Laplace's equation is given by